Arm Lift

 You may need an arm lift if excess skin and fat dangle from your arm when you raise it.
 As people age, their skin loses its elasticity, and they may lose muscle mass in certain areas, such as the back of their arms.
 Excess skin that accumulates in areas that were formerly full can begin to droop a little.
 An arm lift, also known as brachioplasty, is a plastic surgery treatment designed to enhance the size and feel of the arms.
 In particular, the treatment focuses on reducing excess fat and skin under the arms in connection with weight reduction.
 An arm lift is for you if you want your upper arms to get a youthful, safe, and more contoured look.

-The risk increases in particular if you are going to put the body’s burden on the area, which includes breastfeeding or breast surgery of any sort.
-Pass over to your doctor, any of the drugs they prescribe to your child.
-This is particularly related to surgery because surgery can interfere with physical therapy, and it would be more important not to give birth or not to cause fractures, if prescribing will be a future if any.
 Brachioplasty is a fairly small procedure that can take 2 hours if it is not combined with other methods.
 To begin with, the surgeon attempts to remove any necessary fatty tissue from the region.
 Liposuction does not require only a few incisions to remove the fat, and the residual loose skin is then removed during the surgery process, with a knife or laser.
 Local anesthesia and heavy sedation or general anesthesia may also affect your comfort level.
 However, during your consultation with your surgeon, these medications will be specifically discussed with you.
 A variety of incisions will be made at the elbow and armpit, and any extra skin will be withdrawn.
 Both of these incisions may be made separately from the depths of the cipher, particularly if you have undergone heavy weight loss.

-It is necessary to perform a suction of fat located both in the deep and superficial planes of the arm, following a technique that includes the preservation of vital vascular networks of adipose tissue.
+t is necessary to perform a suction of fat located both in the deep and superficial planes of the arm, following a technique that includes the preservation of vital vascular networks of adipose tissue.
 The distribution of fatty tissue is concentrated in the medial or waxing region, following a line that begins in the armpit and reaches the elbow.
 In general, it is located on the outside of the upper arm and in patients with fatty layer deposits; the horizontal projection of the distribution ranges from the lateral half of the biceps to its lateral surface, in the upper first and middle thirds.
-It is important to remove the fatty layer in a whitish area, without damaging the lymphatic network of the area.
-The dermofascial collagen fascia that covers these structures surges in excess, thickening and disfiguring anatomical relief.
-The skin becomes hypertrophied, striated, bumpy, relaxed, thin and flaccid due to age, sun and aging.
-The muscles in the triceps and the whole wax region are wide, covered with elongated and hypertrophic bands of fat.

 Arm muscles can be divided into those on the front and back of the arm.
 One of the front-of-the-arm muscles, the bicep muscle, functions by both flexing the forearm and also assisting in shoulder movement, acting to bring the arm bone up and toward the body.
 The other front-of-the-arm muscles that assist with bringing the arm close to the body include the coracobrachialis and a few muscles that pass from the chest to the upper arm bone.
 Surprisingly, a higher percentage of muscle in the triceps, the muscles on the back of the arm, begins to lower the arm and keep the shoulder stable and prevent downward arm dislocation during shoulder elevation.
 Additionally, some muscles that attach our big back shoulder blade to the arm are particularly important in allowing the arms to raise up.